-Centred around conversation with a trained therapist, cognitive behavioural therapy (CBT) approaches to treatment involve standard and universally accepted techniques to help patients deal with depression and anxiety.
-In regularly scheduled CBT psychotherapy sessions, the patient talks about their thoughts and feelings surrounding a troubling aspect of their lives – typically related to a previously diagnosed mental disorder.
+Centred around conversation with a trained therapist, cognitive behavioural therapy (CBT) has shown to be effective in treating a range of mental health illnessess including depression, anxiety and substance misuse.
+In regularly scheduled CBT psychotherapy sessions, the client talks about their thoughts and feelings surrounding a troubling aspect of their lives – typically related to a previously diagnosed mental disorder.

-The patient and therapist then discuss the emotions and thought processes that are leading to the patient’s unwanted behaviour, focusing on each problem in turn and deciding on actions to address them.
-The therapist draws on a wealth of psychotherapeutic strategies to suggest specific changes in the patient’s thinking and habits.
-When acted upon, these strategies act as coping mechanisms, allowing the patient to reach their personal goals and improve their inner well-being.
+The client and therapist then discuss the emotions and thought processes that are leading to the client’s unwanted behaviour, focusing on each problem in turn and deciding on actions to address them.
+The therapist draws on a wealth of psychotherapeutic strategies to suggest specific changes in the client’s thinking and habits.
+When acted upon, these strategies act as coping mechanisms, allowing the client to reach their personal goals and improve their inner well-being.

-By taking a strictly social approach, CBT avoids the complexities surrounding medication, in favour of directly empowering the patient to take control of their own situation.
-The patient’s new, healthier behaviours and thought patterns act to help reduce the intensity of their symptoms, breaking them free from anxiety and depression.
+By taking a strictly social approach, CBT avoids the complexities surrounding medication, in favour of directly empowering the client to take control of their own situation.
+The client’s new, healthier behaviours and thought patterns act to help reduce the intensity of their symptoms, breaking them free from, say, anxiety or depression.

-CBT can also be used to successfully combat phobias, eating disorders, substance abuse (including smoking addiction), behavioural addictions, post-traumatic stress disorder (PTSD) and borderline personality disorder.
+CBT can also be used to successfully combat phobias, eating disorders, substance abuse, behavioural addictions, post-traumatic stress disorder (PTSD) and borderline personality disorder.
 It is often applied in combination with other forms of treatment.

 CBT targets cognitive distortions, a category of error in thought that includes the tendency to over-generalise situations, focus on negative ideas and events, and fail to appreciate positive outcomes.
 Through talk-based therapy at The Dawn, CBT teaches our clients to embrace a more realistic and balanced worldview, which in turn eases strain on emotions and stress levels.